EldonGabriel/eldongabriel.github.io/test.md

   path: /assets/images/banner.png
 ---

-## title: "How I Built a Professional Cybersecurity Report Template"
-date: 2025-08-10
-author: Eldon Gabriel
-tags: [Cybersecurity, Reporting, Documentation, MCSI, Professional-Template]
-excerpt: "Building a reusable cybersecurity report template was more than formatting—it was about credibility, clarity, and professionalism in technical communication."
-image:
-  path: "/assets/images/template.png"
-  thumbnail: "/assets/images/template.png"
----

 In this post, I’ll walk you through how I created a professional document template as part of an exercise for the Mossé Cyber Security Institute (MCSI).
 This was more than just a formatting task—it was a critical step in building my credibility as a cybersecurity professional.

 The goal was to develop a clear, structured, and reusable template suitable for different types of cybersecurity reports—whether it’s malware analysis, incident response, or vulnerability assessments.